Frequently Asked Questions

 Do you have a place we can come to for the ceremony?

 I recommend you find location that is meaningful for you even if it is to be a simple ceremony.
 It could be in your home, a park, hotel, restaurant, coffee shop, inside, outside . . . anywhere that will personally resonate with you, and will create a memory to cherish.
-I am also very willing to have you come to my home in Sherwood Park.
+I am also very willing to have you come to my home which is in Beaumont.
 I have hosted a number of weddings in my living room, by our lovely white fireplace.

 Will you come to my home for the ceremony?